cloudfour/offCanvasMenu/README.md

 **offCanvasMenu** is a jQuery/Zepto plugin that provides an easy way to implement an off-canvas toggling menu, a navigation metaphor made popular by mobile applications.

-When activated by a tap or a click, offCanvasMenu "slides" the menu element into view, "pushing" other content to the side.
+When activated, offCanvasMenu "slides" the menu element into view, "pushing" other content to the side.

-## Demo

 ## Setup